 If we make room in our lives for this broader definition of self-care and accept that it is not a distraction from but a contributor to our success, we'll be one step closer to escaping the busy vortex.
 We should prioritize our mental health just as highly as our physical health, and acknowledge that intellectual pursuits (like reading, writing, and learning) can be just as relaxing (perhaps more so) than a mani/pedi.

 4. Outsource and Delegate More than You Think You Should

 Modifications to our thinking and speech patterns can be incredibly powerful, but I'm sure you might be thinking, "But I really am busy.
 I don't have a spare minute in the day."
 So I feel compelled to include at least one strategy for actually being less busy, as opposed to just feeling less busy.

 Let me share with you a tip that executive coach and Entrepreneur columnist Sumi Krishnan recently shared with me: At the end of your day-every day!-write down two things that you did that someone else could have done for you.
 They might be administrative tasks, housework, or simply to-do items that someone else could have accomplished just as easily.
 The next day, delegate those items.
 You may think that you're a master delegator and that you're maximizing your productivity every day, but this simple habit will help you measure your delegating skills each and every day.

-A writer and marketer, Rikki Rogers has served in marketing and communication positions at multiple tech companies.
+About the Author A writer and marketer, Rikki Rogers has served in marketing and communication positions at multiple tech companies.
 Follow her musings at www.rikkiwrites.com.